Basilone Memorial Bridge

 The Basilone Memorial Bridge is a bridge on the New Jersey Turnpike (Interstate 95) in the U.S. state of New Jersey spanning the Raritan River.
 The bridge connects Edison on the north with New Brunswick on the south.

 The bridge, which opened along with the Turnpike in November 1951, is named for John Basilone, a World War II recipient of the Medal of Honor who grew up in nearby Raritan, New Jersey.
 The New Jersey Turnpike Authority began a $172 million reconstruction project in January 2022.

-Memorials for the bridge can be found at both the northbound Joyce Kilmer Travel Plaza and southbound Thomas Edison Travel Plaza.
+Memorials for the bridge can be found at both the northbound Joyce Kilmer Service Area and southbound Thomas Edison Service Area.